Senior Spotlight: Rockingham County High School

 She showed the letter to RCHS college advisor Lindsey Holloway out of disbelief.
 After Miss Holloway called the admissions department at ASU to verify the offer, Alexus celebrated with all the teachers who supported and encouraged her.

-“A memory that will forever make me smile is when I found out that I received a full ride to App State,” said Stout.
+“A memory that will forever make me smile is when I found out that I received a full ride to App State,” Alexus said.
 “I enjoyed seeing my teacher’s faces light up brighter than mine.
 The memory of seeing Ms. Holloway’s eyes tear up when we found out, and Mrs. Wilson giving me a congratulations hug will always make me smile.”

 Undoubtedly, Alexus wishes she could share her news with her grandmother, who passed away earlier this year.

-“She still influences my life everyday.
+“She still influences my life every day.
 She was the most caring woman on this earth and would do absolutely anything for anyone.
-I only strive to be like her someday,” she explained.
+I only strive to be like her someday,” she said.

 “I plan to become a social worker and protect children from similar situations that I have been through,” she said.
 “I want to be a guide and support for people.
 I want to be everyone’s shoulder to cry on and the person they run to when times get rough.
 I have a desire to show people the brighter side of life.
 I want people to hear my story and learn that life can get better.
 I want to be the reason that a person decides to not give up on life.”

-As Alexus Stout pursues her dream, she will take the love and support from the RCHS staff.
+As she pursues her dream, Alexus will take the love and support from the RCHS staff.

-“I went from doing nothing with my life freshman year,” said Strader, “to learning life skills in classes at the high school, like learning how to weld, woodworking, and fixing things.”
+“I went from doing nothing with my life freshman year,” said Blake, “to learning life skills in classes at the high school, like learning how to weld, woodworking, and fixing things.”

-Blake credits drafting teacher Mr. Robert Craddock (now retired) and agricultural mechanics teacher Mrs. Sharon Jones with helping him find his way in high school.
+Blake credits drafting teacher Robert Craddock (now retired) and agricultural mechanics teacher Sharon Jones with helping him find his way in high school.

-“My drafting teacher Mr. Craddock taught me drafting and how to 3D print and my agricultural mechanics teacher taught me how to weld and woodwork have both taught me way more than I can (explain),” he explained.
+“My teacher Mr. Craddock taught me drafting and how to 3D print and my agricultural mechanics teacher taught me how to weld and woodwork,” he said.

-After graduation, Mr. Strader will continue to work in the Rock-A-Top apprentice program and attend Rockingham Community College part time.
+After graduation, Blake will continue to work in the Rock-A-Top apprentice program and attend Rockingham Community College part-time.
 While it is a challenge to wake up early for work every day at Manufacturing Specialist Incorporated (MSI), welding “does not feel like a job” to him.
 He is also interested in machining because it is something new and he “would like to learn something new.”

 While Blake is getting up early, working hard, and learning new skills, he has another goal.

-“I hope I can make everyone I’ve come across laugh,” Strader said.
+“I hope I can make everyone I’ve come across laugh,” he said.

 Post a comment as